 Research Interests

-In addition to offering tutorials on literature from the 19th century to the present, I lecture and lead undergraduate and postgraduate seminars on French thought and literary theory.
+In addition to offering tutorials on French and francophone literature from the 19th century to the present, I lecture and lead undergraduate and postgraduate seminars on autobiography and on contemporary women writers.

 Graduate Teaching and Supervision

-I teach the MSt Special Subject in Life Writing and contribute regularly to the core course on Key Questions.
-I have supervised graduate theses on a wide range of topics, including novels of the extrême contemporain, post-1968 autobiography, literary responses to the Holocaust, as well as on figures as diverse as Marguerite Duras, Georges Perec, Annie Ernaux, Sophie Calle, Régine Robin and Anne Garréta.
+I teach the MSt Special Subject in Life Writing and have supervised postgraduate dissertations on a wide range of topics, including novels of the extrême contemporain, post-1968 life writing, French literary responses to the Holocaust, as well as on Marguerite Duras, Nathalie Sarraute, Georges Perec, Annie Ernaux, Sophie Calle and Anne Garréta.

 Publications